basisunus/vial-qmk/readme.md

-# Quantum Mechanical Keyboard Firmware for Ortholinear Keyboards Using as Pixel Displays
+# Quantum Mechanical Keyboard Firmware for Ortholinear Keyboards Used as Pixel Displays

 Currently supported keyboards (also those I own) Pabile P48